tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/发送限制相关问题_intl_en.md

 ### Can I send emails from any email address?
 **No**, you can use SES to send emails only from addresses or domains that you own.

 First, you must verify the domain to prove that you own it.
 Each Tencent Cloud account can have up to 10 domains.
-For more information on verifying email addresses and domains, see **Step 4.
-Configure a Sender Domain** in [Getting Started](https://intl.cloud.tencent.com/document/product/1084/39332).
+For more information on verifying email addresses and domains, see [Email Configuration](https://www.tencentcloud.com/document/product/1084/48862) of Getting Started.

 [](id:que2)
 ### Is there a limit on the size of an email sent via SES?